Chevrolet Corvette: Third generation (C3; 1968–1982)

 Styling changed subtly throughout the generation until 1978 for the car's 25th anniversary.
 The Sting Ray nameplate was not used on the 1968 model, but Chevrolet still referred to the Corvette as a Sting Ray; however, 1969 (through 1976) models used the "Stingray" name as one word, without the space.
 In 1970, the body design was updated including fender flares, and interiors were refined, including redesigned seats and indication lights near the gear shift that were an early use of fiber optics.
-Because of government regulation, the 1973 Corvette's chrome front bumper was changed to a 5 mph system with a urethane bumper cover.
-1973 Corvettes are unique in that sense, as they are the only year when the front bumper was polyurethane and the rear retained the chrome two-piece bumper set.
-1973 was also the last year chrome bumpers were used.
+To comply with government safety regulations the 1973 Corvette's chrome front bumper was changed to a 5 mph system with a urethane bumper cover, while the rear retained the two-piece chrome bumper set, its last year.
 The optional wire-spoked wheel covers (left) were offered for the last time in 1973.
 Only 45 Z07 were built in 1973.
 From 1974 onwards both the front and rear bumpers were polyurethane.

 In 1974, a 5 mph rear bumper system with a two-piece, tapering urethane bumper cover replaced the Kamm-tail and chrome bumper blades, and matched the new front design from the previous year.
 The 1975 model year ended the convertible body style until it returned 11 years later, and Dave McLellan succeeded Zora Arkus-Duntov as the Corvette's Chief Engineer.
 For the 1976 models the fiberglass floor was replaced with steel panels to provide protection from the catalytic converter's high operating temperature.
 For 15 model years the names Corvette, Sting Ray, and Stingray were synonymous.
 1977 was the last year the tunneled roof treatment with a vertical back window was used, in addition, leather seats were available at no additional cost for the first time.
 The black exterior color returned after a six-year absence.